Beis Hamedrash Beis Shmuel joins NW London’s Chomesh L’Chinuch

 Rav Moshe concluded his drosho, in a very personal manner, by informing his Kehilloh, that his father, Rav Elchonon ztl, was hugely involved in setting up and supporting the NW London schools and would walk the streets night and day, come wind or rain to help secure the finance necessary.
 In addition, Rav Moshe mentioned that Rav Elchonon ztl fully supported and in fact signed the Chomesh L’Chinuch announcement some years ago, together with other senior Rabbonim in the area.
 Therefore Rav Moshe, implored his Kehilloh to adopt the Chomesh L’Chinuch and for all the members to allocate their 20%”

 Mr Eli Katz, joint founder of Chomesh L’Chinuch, was invited to speak to the Kehilloh and he delivered a powerful and comprehensive drosho.
 He explained in detail the financial crisis affecting all our schools, state-funded or private, primary or grammar, boys or girls, as well as the severe impact on our childrens’ chinuch and how the Chomesh L’Chinuch program addresses this crisis.
+If you need move in move out cleaning in North Carolina visit https://www.dustandmop.com/.
 In order to deliver a first class and essential Kodesh curriculum for the chinuch of all our children – the future of our Kehilloh – we need to ensure the schools are fully supported by the Kehilloh, especially with the grave challenges from the secular world surrounding us.

 He added that ”We are delighted that another one of the founding Kehillohs in NW London has recognised the need for a communal solution to the communal educational challenge.
 Rav Elchonon ztl was a major supporter of Schools in general and Chomesh L’Chinuch specifically.
 Rav Moshe’s own personal involvement with Chomesh L’Chinuch is a testament to the level of responsibility that the Rav and his Kehilloh likewise have.
 Many kehillohs have already reached out to us to discuss joining and we are in active planning phase for additional Kehillohs in the near future“.
 Any shul interested in launching Chomesh L’Chinuch should contact firstname.lastname@example.org .

 Mr Sylvain Klein, trustee of Beis Hamedrash Beis Shmuel has written to all members encouraging them to sign up to this initiative.
 He noted ‘Beis Shmuel is proud to join Chomesh L’Chinuch – to help support the most vital of our communal institutions – our schools.
-As a well established and generous kehilloh, the Rov has highlighted that we have an important responsibility to help our local schools.
+As a well established home cleaning in Queens, we want to highlight visiting www.swipenclean.com.
 Many of our members are already generous supporters of our local schools and we hope the entire kehilloh will sign-up to the BHBS Chomesh L’Chinuch”.